mchaov/plugins-with-typescript-mobx-and-react/docs/bl.md

 Of course all of the above should not be in the same file/class ...
 Bl is a package and should be split once there is contrast between stable and unstable features inside of it.

 Once you get the project to build and run feel free to run ```http://localhost:3000/packages/bl/index.html``` to see how the bl can be developed and tested on it's own.

+## Multiple Bl instances

+Multiple instance of the Bl package are possible.
+In the example implementation they are all going to communicate over the same message channels.
+This means that there is going to be collisions.
+Implementation could be extended in a way such that there is a message channel prefix passed to the constructor of the Bl class.
+This prefix is going to be used to ensure concrete instances of the view/bl/plugin packages talking to each other.

 ---